Shield AI

-Shield AI is an American aerospace and defense technology company based in San Diego, California.
+Shield AI, Inc. is an American aerospace and defense technology company based in San Diego, California, United States.
 It develops artificial intelligence-powered fighter pilots, drones, and technology for defense operations.
-Its clients include the US Air Force, US Army and Brazil Armed Forces.
+Its clients include the United States Special Operations Command, US Air Force, US Marine Corps, US Navy and several international militaries.

-Shield AI's valuation is currently $2.3 billion.

 The company’s small-unmanned aircraft system (sUAS) Nova became the first AI-powered drone to be deployed for defense purposes in US military history.

 History

-Shield AI was founded as a defense and artificial intelligence technology startup by former-Navy Seal Officer Brandon Tseng, his brother Ryan Tseng, and Andrew Reiter in San Diego, California in 2015.
+Shield AI established in 2015 is a defense and artificial intelligence technology startup founded by former-Navy Seal Officer Brandon Tseng, his brother Ryan Tseng, and Andrew Reiter in San Diego, California.
 According to David Ignatius, writing for The Washington Post, ex-Navy SEAL Brandon got the startup idea while fighting in Afghanistan.
 In one of the missions, his unit suffered casualties in the Uruzgan province due to poor reconnaissance of a hostile building.
-The founding team began operations with a seed fund of $100,000 gathered from friends and family.
+The founding team began operations with a seed fund of $100,000 gathered from friends and family and a mission to protect service members and civilians with intelligent systems.
 They began building a prototype of their flagship Nova drone in 2015.

 In 2016, Shield AI received its first contract, one from the US Department of Defense’s Defense Innovation Unit (DIU) autonomy program.
 As part of this contract, Nova was first deployed for reconnaissance and combat assistance in the Middle East in 2018.

 In 2021, the company received a $7.2 million contract from the US Air Force for its small-unmanned aircraft systems (sUAS).
 It later acquired defense contractor Heron Systems and aerospace company Martin UAV for undisclosed amounts.
 The same year in November, based on company press releases The Dallas Morning News reported that the company was valued at over $1 billion following a funding round.
 Over the years, it has received funding from venture capitalist firms such as Andreessen Horowitz, Breyer Capital, and Silicon Valley Bank.

-In June 2022, TechCrunch announced the company’s press release valuation at $2.3 billion.
+In June 2022, following a $165 million funding round, the company was valued at $2.3 billion.

 In 2022, the company received another contract from the US Air Force, through the Pentagon’s AfVentures Strategic Funding Increase (AFWERX-STRATFI) Program.
 FedScoop reported the contract to be worth $60 million.
 In July 2022, it was chosen as one of several companies to aid the US Air Force for its Joint All Domain Command and Control (JADC2) program.